Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-part-2-architecture.markdown

 ##### PK Lookup table

 First of all, how to avoid scanning the whole target table just to check, whether the record already exists in it?
-One obvious solution is to just have a small table, only consisting of this primary key and nothing else.
+One obvious solution is to just have an additional small table, only consisting of this primary key and nothing else.
 Then, we can join it wherever we need to without any serious performance issues.

 But what about those composite (multi-column) primary keys?
 We don't want our small dictionary table to contain an arbitrary number of columns with random names for every source table we load.
 In fact, it would be better if all such "helper" tables had exactly the same structure.